ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 ### Instance profiles
 {: #a100-vsi-profiles}

+The following list is the A100 profiles that are built atop NVIDIA A100 80 GB accelerators.

 | Instance profile  | vCPUs / Cores | Memory (GiB) | Bandwidth Cap (Gbps) | Accelerators           |Instance storage (GB) |
 | ----------------- | ------------- | ------------ | -------------------- | ---------------------- | -------------------- |